0suyog/DailyExpensesTracker/README.md

 cd ExpenseTracker
 npm start
 ```
-### Then goto http://localhost:5173 to use the webapp
+### Then go to http://localhost:5173 to use the webapp